Eighteenth District School

-The Eighteenth District School at one time also known as Washington Elementary School is a registered historic building in Cincinnati, Ohio.
+The Eighteenth District School at one time also known as Washington Elementary School was a registered historic building in Cincinnati, Ohio.

 Description and history

 The school was built in two sections the earlier in 1882 designed by Samuel Hannaford and Harry Bevis.
 It was listed in the National Register of Historic Places on March 3, 1980 as part of the Samuel Hannaford & Sons thematic resource.
+It is now demolished.